mrtstr/obsidian/code/python/py reduce.md

-[[py reduce]] applies [[py function]] of two arguments cumulatively to the items of iterable, from left to right, so as to reduce the iterable to a single value.
+[[py reduce]] applies [[py callable object]] of two arguments cumulatively to the items of iterable, from left to right, so as to reduce the iterable to a single value.

 ```python
 from functools import reduce